 Katie Sweetman is a graphic designer and writer at GRACE.
-She is the designer behind projects such as Cultivating the Web: High Tech Tools for a Sustainable Food Movement and Edible Brooklyn.
+She is the designer behind projects such as Cultivating the Web: High Tech Tools for a Sustainable Food Movement and Meet the Nexus and a contributing writer with the Real Food Right Now series.
 Originally from Washington, DC, she now lives in Brooklyn.

 Millet -- it's not just for birds!
 How did this ancient crop become synonymous with birdseed in the United States?
 And how did a plant once revered by the Chinese fall into obscurity?
 Thanks to millet's resistance to drought in an era of shifting climate, it's a grain to be rediscovered.